 Inter-State River Water Disputes: The Conclusion

-India has 2.4% of the World’s land, 18% of world population but only 4% of the renewable water resource.
+India has 2.4% of the World’s land, 18% of the world population but only 4% of the renewable water resource.
 If sufficient steps are not taken, the uneven water distribution will increase the possibility of water conflicts.

 Inter-state river water disputes hinder the cooperative federalism of our nation and provide parochial mindset making regional issues superior to national issues.
 One should realise that our nation is a family in which all states are its members.